 children.
 Anyone is welcome to form the pinya, the throng that supports the base

 of the tower.
-Each group can be identified by its costume, particularly the colour of the shirts, while the cummerbund serves to protect the back and is
+Each group can be identified by its costume, particularly the color of the shirts, while the cummerbund serves to protect the back and is gripped by

 instrument known as a gralla, setting the rhythm to which the tower is built.

 The knowledge required for raising castells is traditionally passed down from